jmiramont/mcsm-benchs/paper.md

 # Acknowledgements
 This work was supported by grant ERC-2019-STG-851866, and French projects ANR20-CHIA-0002 and ASCETE-ANR19-CE48-0001.
-JMM would like to thank Yusuf Yiğit Pilavcı for his valuable insight.
+JMM would like to thank Guillaume Gautier and Yusuf Yiğit Pilavcı for their valuable insight.

 # References